GEB-model/GEB/docs/ODD/ODD_protocol.md

 $$

 Utility U(x) is a function of expected income Inc and potential adapted income Incadapt per event i and adaptation costs Cadapt.
 In eq.
 2, Cadapt is dependent on groundwater levels and in eq.
 4 on current market prices.
-To calculate the utility of all decisions, we take the integral of the summed and time (t, years) discounted (r) utility under all possible events i with a probability of pi and adjust pi with the subjective risk perception $\beta$t.
+To calculate the utility of all decisions, we take the integral of the summed and time (t, years) discounted (r) utility under all possible events i with a probability of pi and adjust pi with the subjective risk perception $\beta_t$.
 See table B1 for an overview of all model parameters.
 The utility U (x) as a function of risk aversion $\sigma$ is as follows:

 $$